 Major changes took place in the issuing of the carnet temporary vehicle import document in 2016.
-The second edition of OLH carries this updated information.
+OLH2 carries this updated information.

-A Carnet de Passages en Douane (or CPD) is an internationally recognised document allowing the holder to temporarily import a motor vehicle into without paying duties or posting bonds which some countries require.
-The vehicle must be returned to the origin country to avoid penalties
+A Carnet de Passages en Douane (or CPD) is an internationally recognised document allowing the holder to temporarily import a motor vehicle without paying duties or posting bonds which some countries require.
+The vehicle must be returned to the original country to avoid penalties

-Many an overlander on a new Porsche Cayenne has panicked on discovering the huge cost of financing a CPD, but in 2016 there was a long overdue shake up which saw what might be called ‘deregulation’ or privatisation as well as the reduction of some costs, complexities and issuing times.
+Many an overlander has panicked on discovering the huge cost of financing a CPD, but in 2016 there was a long overdue shake up which saw what might be called ‘deregulation’ or privatisation as well as the reduction of some costs, complexities and issuing times.
 Now, EU nationals apply to Germany’s ADAC, paying a fee of just €2-300 and lodging a deposit.
 Your CPD is issued in as little as ten days.

 With Boomerang in the US, unless you lodge a bond in cash (minimum $5000), what they call a Loss Prevention Security is less, but incurs fees of 20%, similar to when the RAC was doing it in the UK.
 Examples here, though you’ll see they mention Argentina where overlanders haven’t used a CDP for years.
 For the moment the ADAC is by far the least expensive option.